 If you run into traffic delays today, it may be because the city is on a massive project of fixing potholes on expressways, major roads and neighbourhood streets.
 Sixty-six crews and 162 workers are fanning out across the city today in the final round of pothole repairs for this month, the city has announced.

 About 18,000 potholes have already been repaired in May — and 105,000 so far in 2020.
 But in case those numbers sound impressive, bear in mind they are only slightly ahead of last year’s pothole-fixing pace — and well behind the numbers racked up by May in each of the two previous years.

-The Forest Hill Library is not on the short list of public library branches to reopen their drop boxes for returned items on Monday, but it should follow on June 1 when other branches join the rollout of reopened library services.
-And curbside pickup of library materials ordered online is to begin shortly after that.
+Northern District Library is among a short list of public library branches to reopen their drop boxes for returned items on Monday.
+Other branches will follow on June 1 and curbside pickup of materials ordered online is to begin shortly after that.

 Read the whole story on Streeter.

-Parks reopening further, but keep your distance there
+Head for the parks, but keep your distance